 Although barred owls have moved into other states, these birds are homebodies.
 They don’t migrate, and of 158 banded barred owls who were found later, none had moved farther than 6 miles away.

 Long-eareds roost in thick foliage near open areas where they hunt for prey, which include voles, mice and young rabbits.
 Long-eared owls don’t typically construct their own nests, instead moving into abandoned ones built by other birds such as ravens, crows and hawks.

-One of the most common owl species in the United States, the short-eared is also one of the few owl species that build their nests themselves.
+One of the most common owl species in the United States, the short-eared is also one of the few types of owls that build their nests themselves.
 The female of a short-eared pair scrapes a bowl-shaped nest into the ground and lines it with materials like grass and soft feathers.

-Location aside, one of the best ways to distinguish between them is by their calls.
+Location aside, one of the best ways to distinguish between these types of owls is by their calls.
 Eastern screech-owls can be heard giving their best whinnying horse impersonations.
 Western and whiskered screech-owls call out with hoots, toots and doots.
 Screech-owls eat a variety of things, from insects to small mammals.

 Great Horned Owls

-Equally comfortable nesting in the cactuses of the Desert Southwest as in the forests of the far north, the great horned is one of the most widespread owl species in North America.
+Equally comfortable nesting in the cactuses of the desert southwest as in the forests of the far north, the great horned is one of the most widespread types of owls in North America.
 Great horned owls are tough, taking down other large predators like ospreys and falcons with their strong talons.
-These birds of prey have one of the most diverse diets among owl species and are capable of eating porcupines, scorpions, bats, skunks and even other owls.
-They are early-season nesters and have been known to take over prefab nests built by other birds.
-(Read more about how great-horned owls raise their young!)
-Despite their name, these owls don’t actually have horns—the two telltale points at the tops of their heads are feather tufts.